smartcontractkit/chainlink/examples/ropsten/README.md

 - A new section appears labeled Read / Write Contract
 - Click the Select a function drop-down and choose `requestEthereumPrice`
 - The values accepted for the `_currency` field are `USD`, `EUR`, and `JPY`.
+- Access your wallet using Metamask again, and send the transaction leaving the Amount to Send as 0, and Gas Limit as the default.

 ## Verify Data was Written